 Supplies You’ll Need for a DIY Blanket Ladder

 - 2 – 1 x 2 x 72 boards.
-These will be the sides of the ladder.
+These will be the side pieces of the ladder.
 And if you buy them at this length, make sure they are the same length.

 - 1 – 1 x 4 x 96 board.
 This will be cut down for the rungs.
 You actually just need 6 feet of board, but the saw cuts into a little bit of the wood, so I went with an 8-foot piece to give myself some wiggle room.